Yoon Jeong-hee: Career

-Yoon was born in Busan, South Korea and debuted as an actress in 1967 by starring in Cheongchun Geukjang directed by Gang Dae-jin after being chosen in a recruit held by Hapdong Film.
+Yoon was born in Busan, Korea, Empire of Japan and debuted as an actress in 1967 by starring in Cheongchun Geukjang directed by Gang Dae-jin after being chosen in a recruit held by Hapdong Film.
 Yoon was commonly referred to as one of the "Troika" (three) of the 1960s, along with her rival actresses, Moon Hee and Nam Jeong-im.

 She came out of retirement in 2010 to star in Lee Chang-dong's film, Poetry, which won her the Los Angeles Film Critics Association Award for Best Actress and the Asia Pacific Screen Award for Best Performance by an Actress.

 Personal life and death

 Yoon married noted pianist Kun-Woo Paik in 1974.
 The couple had a daughter who is a violinist.
-Yoon resided in Paris, France with her family since her retirement in the mid-90s, until making her comeback in Lee Chang-dong's Poetry.
+Yoon resided in Paris, France with her family since her retirement in the mid-1990s, until making her comeback in Lee Chang-dong's Poetry.

+Throughout her life, Yoon was a devout Roman Catholic, having been baptized in her junior high school years.

 Yoon, who suffered from Alzheimer's disease, died on January 19, 2023, in Paris.
 She was 78.